Skip to Content

 But when stubble is left to roam it can make it look very accidental.
 Like you just woke up and forgot to shave.
 That’s the difficulty you face.

 There are plenty of reasons to choose stubble as your facial hair length of choice.
-It’s easy to shape, it’s professional, it’s versatile.
+It’s easy to shape, it’s professional, and it’s versatile.

 Having said that, as you’ll see from our tutorials, it isn’t very difficult to do.
-It doesn’t take as long as grooming of longer beards does.
+It doesn’t take as long as grooming longer beards does.

-4. Vary the length
+3. Vary the length

 As I mentioned earlier, certain areas of a beard (including stubble) just grow patchier than others.
 This is normal in the sense that it’s very frequently seen.

 It can be a source of some heavy frustration for men who take their facial hair seriously.
-There are several ways to fix patchy stubble, but one way is to vary the length of it

 This needs to be done subtly because you want the stubble looking evenly trimmed overall.
 But doing this can actually help make it look more even.